Plot or typeset text

 - Offsets the text from the projected (x,y) point by dx,dy [0/0].
 If dy is not specified then it is set equal to dx.
 Use -Dj to offset the text away from the point instead (i.e., the text justification will determine the direction of the shift).
 Using -DJ will shorten diagonal offsets at corners by sqrt(2).
 Optionally, append +v which will draw a line from the original point to the shifted point; append a pen to change the attributes for this line.

 - Sets the shade or color used for filling the text box [Default is no fill].
-Alternatively, use -Gc to plot the text and then use the text dimensions (and -C) to build clip paths and turn clipping on.
-This clipping can then be turned off later with clip -C. To not plot the text but activate clipping, use -GC instead.
+Alternatively, give no fill to plot text and then use the text dimensions (and -C) to build clip paths and turn clipping on.
+This clipping can then be turned off later with clip -C. To not plot the text but activate clipping, use -G+n instead.

 - Lists the font-numbers and font-names available, then exits.